massi-17/cocktailsmaker-app/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to this Minesweeper app, please follow these steps:
+If you want to contribute to this Cocktails Maker app, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.